pyOpenSci/pyos-package-template/docs/cookiecutter_contents.rst

     pip install -r requirements_dev.txt

 * **setup.py**: Allows users to install your package from the commandline: "python setup.py install".
 You should not have to modify this at all.

 * **setup.cfg**: Contains extra configuration options for setup.py.

 tox.ini
 -------
 Config file for tox_. tox runs your tests on several versions of Python.
-The default is 2.7, 3.4, 3.5, and 3.6.
-If your package is only Python3 compatible, you can remove 2.7 from this config file.
-Otherwise, you can leave this file as-is.
+The default is 3.6, 3.7 and 3.8.
 Notice that tox calls pytest for each version of Python.

 .. _tox: https://tox.readthedocs.io/en/latest/